TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-eventual-consistency.md

 Writing the pending snapshot item to DynamoDB is naturally idempotent.
 We can also use a conditional write to ensure that we don't overwrite any intermediate state.
 Sending a message to a [standard SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/standard-queues.html) is not idempotent.
 You will end up with duplicate messages in the queue.
 There's no point in trying to prevent this from happening as SQS has at least once delivery semantics.
 If SQS may itself occasionally deliver a message twice, you need to handle duplicated messages in the consumer.

 SQS message delivery is fault tolerant and highly scalable.
 The Lambda integration automatically scales up the number of concurrent lambda function invocations.
 Messages are retained for up to 14 days.
-Messages are retained in the queue until the consumer has acknowledged successful processing by explicitly deleting the message.
+Messages remain in the queue until the consumer has acknowledged successful processing by explicitly deleting the message.
 After a configurable [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html), undeleted messages become eligible for redelivery.

 ## Snapshot Creation